How big is your influence?

 Usually, BA’s will be paid by being able to keep products sent to them, offered access to online products and more, dependent on the brand they are working for.

-You can also start small by sharing your creative / photography work on site like Candidly & TRIBE.
+You can also start small by sharing your creative / photography work on-site like Candidly & TRIBE.
 If a brand likes your images, they will pay you to be able to use them on their social media, usually around £10 per image.
+Remember to list these as examples of your work, or side project, on your CV too.

 You can still be part of this skyrocketing industry sector without posting vlogs every day on YouTube or having a much-coveted mass following.
 Over the last few years, we’ve seen an increase in jobs like the ones below which are perfect for someone that wants to be involved in the management of bloggers/vloggers/influencers: